Frequently Asked Questions

 The UW Department of Rehabilitation Medicine has a long history of research into treatments that alleviate many of the medical problems associated with chronic SCI.
 Click here for a description of research studies currently being conducted by the Northwest Regional Spinal Cord Injury System.

-Studies currently seeking volunteer participants with SCI:
+Go to this page to find out about studies currently seeking volunteer participants with SCI: http://sci.washington.edu/projects_and_research/participate.asp

 4. Where can I find general information about spinal cord injury for new patients or other interested persons?